gitter-badger/windshieldjs/README.md

 1.)
 Update your `nginx.conf` (see `nginx.conf` in `etc` directory) and start nginx.

 2.)
-Setup npm to use artifactory: http://repository.cars.com/ (details to come)
+Setup npm to use artifactory.
+See instructions here: https://confluence.cars.com/display/CD/Setup+NPM

 <br>